 Fire reviews examine all or part of the operations on an individual fire.
 The fire may be ongoing or controlled.
-These evaluations may be a local, state, or national review, a "Hotline" review, an incident management team closeout and review, a wildland fire review, or an escaped prescribed fire review.
+These evaluations may be a local, state, or national review, a "hotline" review, an incident management team closeout and review, a wildland fire review, or an escaped prescribed fire review.

-Local Level Review Should be conducted by the local manager (or designated representative) to provide the agency administrator with recommendations or accommodations pertaining to its fire program or operations.
+Local Level Review Should be conducted by the local manager (or designated representative) to provide the agency administrator with recommendations or commendations pertaining to the fire program or operations.